AlvaroM99/Power-BI---Customer-Churn-Analysis/README.md

 ### 5. Data Visualization & Dashboard Customization

-Power BI is a strong contender in the data visualization market, despite Tableau's recent rise in popularity.
+<p align="justify"> Power BI is a strong contender in the data visualization market, despite Tableau's recent rise in popularity.
 While Tableau offers easier graph creation and visually appealing dashboards, Power BI can still create powerful and visually appealing dashboards with a little more effort.
-One of Power BI's main advantages is its powerful Power Query Editor, which allows users to work on all data analysis steps within one program.
+One of Power BI's main advantages is its powerful Power Query Editor, which allows users to work on all data analysis steps within one program.</p>

 I will implement 4 types of charts: